streetsidesoftware/vscode-spell-checker/client/README.md

 A basic spell checker that works well with camelCase code.

-The goal of this spell checker is to help with catching common spelling errors while keeping the number of false positives low.
+The goal of this spell checker is to help catch common spelling errors while keeping the number of false positives low.

 ## Functionality

-Load a TypeScript, JavaScript, Text, etc.. file.
+Load a TypeScript, JavaScript, Text, etc. file.
 Words not in the dictionary files will have a squiggly underline.

 ### Example